There’s a Place for Cost Plus

 - Because CP expenditures are usually one time expenses, the administrative fees to process them should be greatly reduced over what you would typically see on a regular benefit plan.

 - If used strategically, CP can help contribute to the overall sustainability of a company benefit plan.
 As an example, incorporating a CP component to your plan versus adding a significant major dental component to your overall plan will greatly reduce your cost exposure and not subject your plan to significant renewal increases.

 Where Companies Have Run Into Problems with Cost Plus

 In the past, many business owners have leveraged Cost Plus to put exceptional health and dental costs through their business as an expense.
-By making Cost Plus available to classes other than Owners, will eliminate your chances of it being deemed a Shareholder benefit and be seen as a legitimate business expense and tax-free benefit.
+However, making Cost Plus available to classes other than Owners will eliminate your chances of being deemed a Shareholder benefit and be seen as a legitimate business expense and tax-free benefit.

 Final Say on Cost Plus

-Cost Plus has a place on your benefit plan but mostly as a tool for attraction and retention of senior executives.
-Provided that the benefit extends beyond the Ownership group and allowable expenses are “fair and reasonable,” you should not find yourself in the crosshairs of CRA’s auditing team.
+Cost Plus has a place on your benefit plan and is mostly a tool for attracting and retaining senior executives.
+However, provided that the benefit extends beyond the Ownership group and allowable expenses are “fair and reasonable,” you should not find yourself in the crosshairs of CRA’s auditing team.

 When looking at the overall compensation of your executive team, the ratio of salary to health benefits would be more likely to be aligned to lesser paid employees and their ratio of salary to health benefits if a CP scenario is included in the plan.